Trump To Military: World Called You ‘Fools’ Behind Your Back — He’s Had Long Obsession With Being Laughed At

 Speaking at the Pentagon on Thursday, in a speech that was supposed to be part of the Missile Defense Review program, Donald Trump told members of the United States military that the rest of the world thought they were “fools,” according to a CNN report.
 But the statement was just latest in a long series of examples of what one reporter called “a recurring feature of Trump’s rhetoric: talk of people laughing at other people or calling them idiots behind their backs.”

-The first known public instance of Trump’s fixation on people laughing at others — or in many cases, at the United States — came, as BuzzFeed News recounts, nearly 32 years ago, when Trump seemingly out of nowhere spent about $100,000 — about $235,000 in today’s dollars — to take out full-page ads in The New York Times, Washington Post, and Boston Globe to blast United States foreign policy.
+The first known public instance of Trump’s fixation on people laughing at others — or in many cases, at the United States — came, as BuzzFeed News recounts, nearly 32 years ago when Trump seemingly out of nowhere spent about $100,000 — about $235,000 in today’s dollars — to take out full-page ads in the New York Times, Washington Post, and Boston Globe to blast United States foreign policy.

 And here was Trump with a full page ad "to the American people" in the @washingtonpost, @nytimes & @BostonGlobe pic.twitter.com/akQQGdkYrJ